Livestock and feed-food competition

 Low-grade material can be upcylced into valuable nutrition

 Conventional assessments of the overall benefits of animal farming often overlook the fact that livestock can convert less valuable protein sources into nutrient-rich foods.
-Criticisms labelling animal-source foods (ASFs) as 'inefficient' due to providing only a small portion (around 15%) of calories and a fraction of total protein in human diets underestimate true human nutritional requirements.
+Criticisms labelling animal-sourced foods as 'inefficient' due to providing only a small portion (around 15%) of calories and a fraction of total protein in human diets underestimate true human nutritional requirements.
 These critiques tend to overly emphasize calorie and quantity metrics, rather than considering the broader need for essential nutrition on a global scale.
 For example, ruminants should be recognized as positive contributors to the production of protein for human consumption.
 In reality, they require less protein from human-edible feed (0.6 kg) than what they ultimately provide as one kg of high-quality, human-edible protein.
-This highlights their potential to enhance nutritional sustainability worldwide.
+This highlights their potential to enhance nutritional sustainability worldwide with considerable efficiency, despite claims to the contrary.

 The role of grasslands and nutrient circularity in animal agriculture